Admission Policy 2018-2019

-- This criterion provides priority for children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-It can also be used for children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+(i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+Previously looked after children are those who were looked after but ceased to be so because they became subject to an adoption order, child arrangements order or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).]
+Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-- 'Active member of the Church of England' is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
-For Year R applicants within the normal admissions round, the deadline for on-time applications will be 15 January 2017.
+(vi) ‘Active member of the Church of England’ is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
 Parents applying under criterion 4 or 8 are required to complete a Supplementary Information Form (SIF), which asks for declaration and verification of active membership.
-The SIF, which is available from the County website (www.hants.gov.uk/admissions) or the school, must be completed and returned to the school at the time of applying.
+The SIF, which is available from the County website (www.hants.gov.uk/admissions) or the school, must be completed and returned to the school by the application deadline.
 (The SIF is not available for completion online.)

-The governors will admit any pupil whose final statement of special educational needs or Education, Health and Care Plan EHCP) names the school.
+The governors will admit any pupil whose final education, health and care plan or statement of special educational needs names the school.
 Where possible such children will be admitted within the PAN.

 2. Multiple births